roseengineering/bemcssify/README.md

 Use this browserify transform to bundle your CSS files together.

-For every CSS file required with this transform, the contents of the file are appended to the output file given by the '-o outfile' tranform option.
+For every CSS file required with this transform, the contents of the file are appended once to the output file given by the '-o outfile' tranform option.
 If this argument is not given, no CSS will be bundled together.

 If the '-i' option is given, only the names of the CSS files required are written to the '-o' output file.

-For each CSS file required the transform will parse the file and return a javascript object of the BEM classes contained inside.
+For every CSS file required the transform will also parse the file and return a javascript object of all the BEM classes contained within.

-The value of each property added is the full BEM class name concatenated with the non-modifier version of the BEM class name in selector form.
+The value of each property added is the full BEM class name of a selector concatenated with the non-modifier version of the BEM class name.
+The value is in selector form.

 The key of each property added is the BEM class name camel cased but without the base.
 The '--' separator is replaced with '__'.